Do you have a child who has been diagnosed with autism spectrum disorder?

 We can help.

-And while not every autistic person has need of speech therapy treatments, some do.
+And while not every autistic person has need of speech and language therapy, some do.

 At Sol Speech & Language Therapy, one of the speech therapy treatments we offer is for autism spectrum disorder.